petr-kalinin/progtexts2/python_basics_en/5_float.rst

 That is, it may, for example, be actually a true equality :math:`a/b = c/d`, but due to roundoff errors in the program it will result in :math:`a/b > c/d`, s ``if`` will be executed.
-You can write it with ``eps`` and think how to choose it... but the solution can be way more simple.
+You can write it with ``eps`` and think how to choose it... but there's a solution which is way easier.
 You can just understand that, for positive numbers (as given), this condition is equivalent to the condition ``if a * d > c * b``.
 Here, all calculations are with integers, so this condition always works properly and does not require any ``eps``